fitnr/taft/readme.md

 #### Data prefixes

-Prefixes can be used to place data read from files or stdin in a named object.
+Prefixes can be used to place data read from file globs or stdin in a named object.
 For example:

 In this example, `{{laughs}}` will be a list containing "guffaw" and "cackle":
 ````